medic/cht-docs/content/en/contribute/code/workflow.md

    - Coordinate with a QA engineer and add them as reviewers when you need specific quality/testing support.
 For example, when major changes or new features are introduced to the codebase, security-related changes are made, and substantial user experience improvements are required.

-6. Follow up on your PR, to keep momentum, the review should happen in 24h business days.
-If you haven't received any feedback from the reviewers after that time, check if they are available, otherwise it's okay to request a review from another person.
+6. Follow up on your PR to keep momentum; the review should happen in 24h business days.
+If you haven't received feedback from the reviewers after that time, check if they are available.
+Otherwise, it's okay to request a review from another person.
 7. Once the PR has been approved by a QA engineer and a developer, wait for the GitHub Actions to succeed and ensure there are no conflicts with the main branch.
 8. Double-check the [commit message format]({{< ref "#commit-message-format" >}}) is correct.
 Make sure to recognize collaboration in the commit description: `Co-authored-by: <gitnub user>`.
 9. Finally merge your work by selecting `Squash and merge`.
 This will compress all the commits into one, keeping the repository's commit history clean.